All Episodes

 Why would that be?

-Let's get into this story because it's connected to Epstein, it's connected to global power, it's connected to deception.
+Let's get into this story because it's connected to Epstein, connected to global power, it's connected to deception.

-It's important to appreciate what happened when and I understand that.
+It's important to appreciate what happened when, and I understand that.

-And Peter Mandelson, before he was appointed, went through a due diligence process.
+Obviously, the post, the diplomatic post of American Buster, really important post, and Peter Mandelson, before he was appointed, went through a due diligence process.

 That's the propriety and ethics team went through a process.